mramendi/skeleton/README.md

 - **File Upload**: Support for file attachments (NOT YET)
 - **Authentication**: User authentication, in the future with role-based access.
 Currently implemented with a YAML configuration file that allows limiting user access to specific models
 - **Tool Support**: Ready for OpenAI function calling; uses llmio to create schemas from Python functions.
-- **Function support**: Functions can hook into the process at several points to modify the requests, responses, and model context (NOT YET)
+- **Function support**: Functions can hook into the process at several points to modify the requests, responses, and model context; they can also run background tasks such as context compression

 ## Quick Start